 * Request a registration form via firstname.lastname@example.org

-Overview: Friday, June 21, from 7pm-10pm we will open with a reception for participants and selected guests – including previous Exchange speakers – at Mezyan Restaurant in Hamra.
-Our full day conference starts the next morning at the Crowne Plaza Hotel, Saturday, June 22 at 9am and will include sessions led by prominent alumni, politicians and experts on politics and human rights in the Middle East & North Africa.
-On Sunday, June 23, we will embark on buses at 10am for a lunch in Moukhtara and a tour of the Chouf region, returning to Crowne Plaza by 5pm.
+Overview: Friday, June 21, from 7pm-9pm we will open with a reception for participants and selected guests – including previous Exchange speakers – at Mezyan Restaurant in Hamra.
+Our full day conference starts the next morning at the Crowne Plaza Hamra, Saturday, June 22 at 9am and will include sessions led by prominent alumni, politicians and experts on politics and human rights in the Middle East & North Africa.
+On Sunday, June 23, we will embark on a bus at 10am from Crowne Plaza in order to drive to the Bekaa Valley where will have a hike and lunch at the Eco-Restaurant Tawlet, returning to Crowne Plaza by 5pm.